 Zal Kumar is a partner in Mayer Brown's New York office and a member of the State & Local Tax (SALT) practice.
 He provides both transactional tax planning advice and tax controversy assistance.
-He concentrates on matters involving asset managers, commercial and investment banks, financial services providers, technology companies, and companies that do business in New York, with respect to all state tax types.
-Zal was previously elected shareholder of a law firm in Los Angeles, California and then served as the director of business tax services for the New York City Department of Finance (DOF).
+His clients include asset managers, commercial and investment banks, broker-dealers, utility companies, e-commerce companies, manufacturers, and high-net-worth individuals, including executives and investment professionals.

-He is co-chair of the Local Tax Subcommittee of the American Bar Association Tax Section.
+Zal is an active thought leader in the tax community.
+He is co-chair of the Local Tax Subcommittee of the American Bar Association Tax Section, participates in numerous speaking engagements and frequently authors articles related to New York tax.

 Vanderbilt University, BA, cum laude